Duality and the well-posedness of a martingale problem: Examples

-\begin{example}[Continuous state branching processes] For the construction of a superprocess, \cite{Dynkin1993} uses a semi-group approach.
-In fact, this approach is connected to Theorem~\ref{T1} which we show now for a non-spatial branching system.
+\begin{example}[Continuous state branching processes] For the construction of a superprocess, E.~Dynkin uses in \cite{Dynkin1993} what he calls the direct construction, which can be viewed as a duality argument.
+In fact, this approach is connected to Theorem~\ref{T1} which we demonstrate now for simplicity for a \emph{non}-spatial branching system.